 The last one on our list of best football mouthguard is surprising.
 MoGo is a little-known company that has been on the rise in the Mouthguard Arena for some time now.
-MoGo Sport Youth’s lemon-flavored mouthguard has been specifically designed for young people and teens who are just beginning to play football.
+MoGo Sport Youth’s lemon-flavored mouthguard has been specifically designed for young people, teens, and high school players who are just beginning to play football.

 The disadvantage of the taste is that some children may be tempted to chew on the mouthguard.
 To prevent damage to the lemon-flavored mouthguard by chewing, MoGo has ensured that the material used for this mouthguard is of the highest quality.
 Real users have reported that this mouthguard can last a full season, so it’s something to look forward to.

-The MoGo Sport Youth Lemon Flavor Mouthguard is available in different sizes and colors so you can easily choose one that you like.
+The MoGo Sport Youth Lemon Flavor Mouthguard is available in different sizes and colors so you can easily choose a size and style that you like.
 Its slim design ensures your lips will not bulge during a contact while playing.
 It is easy to assemble, and you will find all the necessary instructions for that on the packaging material.